pwintz/pwintz.github.io/index.md

 - Model predictive control
 - Numerical simulation of hybrid systems

-Outside of research, I have wide-ranging interests including music, art, improv, and books.
+Outside of research, I have wide-ranging interests including music, [art](/art/), improv, and reading.
 You can find links to my presence across the internet at my [LinkTree](https://linktr.ee/paulwintz).

 # Pages
 - [Résumé](/resume)